15 Must-Have Winter Essentials, According To Fashion Insiders

 Statement Coat

 "With the change in weather and temperatures dropping, we are going to be layering up in our coats all winter long.
-This season’s lineup of statement coats offers a wide range of favorites that are sure to become wardrobe essentials including Max Mara’s iconic teddy coat in luxe camel, Toteme’s scarf tie coat and L’Agence’s Athens Cropped Peacoat." — Roopal Patel, SVP, Fashion Director at Saks
+This season’s lineup of statement coats offers a wide range of favourites that are sure to become wardrobe essentials including Max Mara’s iconic teddy coat in luxe camel, Toteme’s scarf tie coat and L’Agence’s Athens Cropped Peacoat". — Roopal Patel, SVP, Fashion Director at Saks

 Brown Suede Bag